4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/handlers.rst

 Custom handlers
 ---------------

-The custom handler must inherit from :class:`~fourinsight.engineroom.utils.core.BaseHandler`, and override the two abstract methods, :meth:`~fourinsight.engineroom.utils.core.BaseHandler._push()` and :meth:`~fourinsight.engineroom.utils.core.BaseHandler._pull()`.
-It is recommended to also set the class variable, :attr:`~fourinsight.engineroom.utils.core.BaseHandler._SOURCE_NOT_FOUND_ERROR`, to the type of exception that is expected to be raised if the source file can not be read.
+The custom handler must inherit from :class:`~fourinsight.engineroom.utils.BaseHandler`, and override the two abstract methods, :meth:`~fourinsight.engineroom.utils.BaseHandler._push()` and :meth:`~fourinsight.engineroom.utils.BaseHandler._pull()`.
+It is recommended to also set the class variable, :attr:`~fourinsight.engineroom.utils.BaseHandler._SOURCE_NOT_FOUND_ERROR`, to the type of exception that is expected to be raised if the source file can not be read.
 The example below shows how you can set up a custom handler based on FTP.

 .. code-block:: python